 Keeping kids comfortable, entertained, and safe on the road, here are the most important things we pack for every family road trip.

-Don’t forget to check out our complete road trip essentials packing list to get you & your car prepared too – this list is exclusively for your little ones!!
+Don’t forget to check out our complete road trip essentials packing list to get you & your car prepared too – or our complete guide to traveling with a newborn – this list is exclusively for your tots to school-aged kids!!

 As Amazon Associates, we earn a commission from qualifying purchases made on this page.